-I am a Post-Doc at the University of York working on the Listening to the Commons Project.
-My research explores women’s experience of politics at the House of Commons in the 18th and 19th century through the use of digital acoustic techniques.
+I am a currently a Post-Doc at the University of York working on the Listening to the Commons Project.
+My current research explores women’s experience of politics at the House of Commons in the 18th and 19th century through the use of digital acoustic techniques.
 I’m based in the Department of History and the Digital Creativity Labs.
 I’m also working as a Project Coordinator on the Elizabeth Castle, Jersey Project for the Archaeology Department.

 You can contact me via email: email@example.com